Yash121l/Yash121l/README.md

 # Yash Lunawat

-I build software at [RTP Global](https://rtp.vc), an early-stage venture fund, from Bengaluru.
+I build thesis & software at [RTP Global](https://rtp.vc), an early-stage venture fund, from Bengaluru.
 B.Tech in AI at Rishihood University, class of 2027.
 Most of what I write is TypeScript and Swift, with Python where it fits.

 Site: [yashlunawat.com](https://yashlunawat.com).
 LinkedIn: [yash-lunawat-](https://linkedin.com/in/yash-lunawat-).